Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 At the end of the day, practicing writing and speaking (recall) and listening and reading (recognition) is what will actually help you win the game of fluency.
 SRS is like having the best rowboat to take you to the final destination, but you’ll still need to row.

-If you still haven’t read the FAQ and the Guide, please do so before proceding.
+If you still haven’t read the WaniKani User Guide by the lovely Wanikani team, please do so before proceeding.
 It will make things easier for you to understand from here on

 I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times. - Bruce Lee